 Commercial gas work — checking the right competencies

-The Gas Safe Register confirms that by law, all gas engineers must be on the Gas Safe Register.³
+By law, all gas businesses and engineers carrying out gas work must be on the Gas Safe Register.³

 For commercial gas work, Gas Safe registration alone is not sufficient.
-The Gas Safe Register confirms that you must check the engineer is registered for the specific type of work — for example, catering equipment — and for the type of gas supply involved.³ The back of every Gas Safe engineer’s ID card lists the specific work categories they are qualified to carry out — domestic and commercial categories are listed separately.
+The Gas Safe Register confirms that you must check the engineer is registered for the specific type of work — for example, catering equipment — and for the type of gas supply involved.⁷ The back of every Gas Safe engineer’s ID card lists the specific work categories they are qualified to carry out — domestic and commercial categories are listed separately.

 For commercial premises involving gas-fired catering equipment, boilers, heating plant or gas pipework, always verify the engineer’s ID card covers the specific commercial category of work required before they begin.